temez/springlify/README.md

 ### springlify-commander

-Library for fast annotation-based command implementation.
+Library for fast annotation-driven command implementation.

 Next, select a link to the module documentation.